calebbfmv/PoweredCube3/README.md

 - Implementing mobs

 We need your help!
-We cannot do this on our own - every bitof help counts!
+We cannot do this on our own - every bit of help counts!

 This was coded using Intellj IDEA, so you will need that to contribute.